 - Numerical methods (e.g. Finite Volume Method with Multigrid on unstructured tetrahedron grids)

-- Calculation of resources (CPU and GPU hours as separate values)
+- Calculation of resources (CPU core and GPU hours as separate values)

 - Practical relevance of expected results